socialstack-core/socialstack-tools/README.md

 `socialstack i Api/HelloWorld`

-This will install the named module(s) from any repositories you have configured.
+This will install the named module(s) from any repositories you have configured, as a submodule.
 You can list multiple here to install them all.

-* If you add `-r` on the end, it will be added as a submodule from the source repository.
-* If you also add `-https` the submodule will be added via https instead of git.

 ## Watching for UI changes